 - Create a Non-Financial KPI that contains the non-financial data to be used to calculate the metric

 - Create a User Calculation that uses the Financial and Non-Financial information to determine the metric values

-- Export and Calculate the metric
+- Refresh KPI to Calculate the metric

 - Run your reports.